-Chinese hackers still targeting one Indian port, says US cyber-security firm: Bloomberg
+Chinese hackers still targeting one Indian port, says US cyber security firm: Bloomberg

-United States-based cyber intelligence company Recorded Future had first flagged the threat to India’s power grid and ports on February 28.
+Cyber intelligence company Recorded Future had first flagged the threat to India’s power grid and ports on February 28.

-Chinese state-sponsored hackers still have at least one connection opened into the network system of an Indian maritime port, Bloomberg reported on Wednesday, citing United States-based cyber-security firm Recorded Future.
+Chinese state-sponsored hackers have at least one connection still open into the network system of an Indian maritime port, Bloomberg reported on Wednesday, citing United States-based cyber security firm Recorded Future.

 According to the report by Recorded Future, a China-linked group called RedEcho was targeting India’s power sector through a “handshake”, or an exchange of traffic, between itself and the Indian port.
 Recorded Future had first notified India about this breach on February 10, identifying 10 Indian power sector organisations and two ports as being targeted by RedEcho, according to Bloomberg.